-Each year, nominations are accepted in the following fifteen Edison Award categories.
+Nominations are accepted in the following Edison Award categories.
 Categories may be broken down into sub-categories which reflect the emerging innovations of each year.
-True game-changing innovations can create their own categories.

 Little did Thomas Edison know that, upon the completion of his Menlo Park, New Jersey laboratory in 1876, he would invent the process we know today as Research and Development.
 At Menlo Park - and later at West Orange - Edison used a systematic process of innovation to churn out new-to-the-world technologies, including the world's first phonograph, the incandescent electric light, the system of electrical power, motion pictures, and the alkaline storage battery.
 These technologies transformed the lives of virtually every individual in the developed world from the 1870's to the 21st century.

 The values developed in sports and athletics (self-discipline, teamwork, respect, fairness, discipline) combined with the creative mind-release of recreation can be key factors in producing profitable brainstorms.
 Harnessing that energy is the impetus behind many profitable endeavors.

 The Collective Disruption Award is presented to two partner companies that together have conceived and developed a transformative innovation through collaboration and co-creation.
 The winners of this award are changing the paradigm that it’s always startups that disrupt large companies.
 These companies combine the best of big brands and startup nation.
 The award can also be presented to an infrastructure or ecosystem platform provider that enables established company and entrepreneurial co-creation and collaboration.

 Consumer Electronics & Information Technology